WiseLibs/better-sqlite3/docs/tips.md

   - *NOTE: This still causes a constraint violation if the child column has `NOT NULL`*.
 - `SET DEFAULT`: if the parent column is updated or deleted, the child column becomes its `DEFAULT` value.
   - *NOTE: This still causes a constraint violation if the child column's `DEFAULT` value does not correspond with an actual parent row*.
-- `CASCADE`: if the parent row is deleted, the child row is deleted; if the parent column is updated, the new value is propogated to the child column.
+- `CASCADE`: if the parent row is deleted, the child row is deleted; if the parent column is updated, the new value is propagated to the child column.